Strawberry-Computer/vibe-compiler/stacks/core/plugins/coding-style.md

 - Use ES6+ syntax with async/await and import/export.
 - Avoid dependencies on external libraries like `openai`: just use `fetch` to make HTTP requests.

+- Make it clear why any given code is written by adding a comment with relevant prompt snippet, like:
+    ```
+    // PROMPT: <relevant prompt snippet>
+    ```
+- Don't use any other comments.